soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

-This schema defines that the "name" and "age" properties are required.
+This schema defines the required "name" and "age" properties.

 ### minimum/maximum